-There is no specific word limits and there are no restrictions on font size or line spacing, although both your statement and proposal should be clearly legible and written in English.
+There are no restrictions on font size or line spacing, although both your statement and proposal should be clearly legible and written in English.

 This will be assessed for your reasons for applying to this particular programme of study; what relevant academic, research, or practical experience you have; and which areas of study within the subject especially interest you.
 Although not required at this stage, you are encouraged to outline some initial ideas for your proposed research project.